I believe in the power of authentic stories to foster deeper understanding, and make the world a better place.

 A little more about me:

-I’m a graduate of Middlebury College (2007) with a B.A. in Italian (Phi Beta Kappa, Summa Cum Laude) and minor in Environmental Studies.
+I’m a proud recent graduate of the Goldman Sachs 10,000 Small Businesses program (2019) and an Alumni Ambassador.
+I received my undergraduate degree from Middlebury College (2007), and hold a B.A. in Italian (Phi Beta Kappa, Summa Cum Laude) and minor in Environmental Studies.
 I never set out to be a “storyteller,” but as college graduation set in, the career path that appealed to me the most was public radio, bringing together my curiosity about the world around me, with the logic of an almost-college-graduate: “there are public radio stations all over the country, so it should be relatively easy to get a job at one of them somewhere” (if you’re thinking similar, I will save you some applications and tell you, this is not quite the case!)
-After some deeper research and conversations, I I realized my best doorway in was an unpaid internship, so I spent six incredibly valuable and educational months learning the ropes at New Hampshire Public Radio (2008).
+After some deeper research and conversations, I realized my best doorway in was an unpaid internship, so I spent six incredibly valuable and educational months learning the ropes at New Hampshire Public Radio (2008).

 As my internship was drawing to a close, I wanted to continue telling stories and freelancing appealed to me, but I didn’t have enough chutzpah—or frankly, experience—to give it a real go.
 I moved to Portland, Maine and enrolled in the Salt Institute for Documentary Studies (2009) intensive certificate program in Documentary Radio Storytelling.
 During those months, my comfort with interviewing and developing stories grew, and upon completion of the program, I knew that the if I was going to give freelancing a shot, there probably was not going to be a better time than the present.
 I got a job waitressing to take the pressure off making a living immediately from the creative work I was trying to evolve, printed out homemade business cards, invested in equipment, and one by one, little gigs and projects started coming my way.
 After an increasingly busy year or so of waitressing-freelancing, my professional identity, relationships, and the size of my projects all began to coalesce.
 I worked my last shift waitressing sometime in 2010, and have continued along this pathway since.